rosschapman/internetross/blog.md

 > "Performs the XOR operation on each pair of bits. a XOR b yields 1 if a and b are different"

 The docs will also introduce you to an algorithmic decision table, which is another useful tool to expose new develoeprs to.
-We all should be in the habit of writing decision tables when possible:
+We all should be in the habit of writing decision tables more often!!:

 a |b |a XOR b
 :-----:|:-----:|:-----: